ITZBund-Pegelonline/gimv/README.md

 This sample is a java web application that renders a line chart on the server side, so the Gimv client components can show it on the client side.
 It uses the library [JFreeChart](http://www.jfree.org/jfreechart/)

 * It can be build with the gradle task `war`.
-The resulting war file can be deployed to a servlet container like Tomcat or Jetty
+The resulting war file can be deployed to a servlet container like Tomcat or Jetty (Tested with Tomcat 9)
 * It can be started in GWT Dev mode (instant recompilation of changes) with ` ./gradlew samples:jfreechart:gwtDev`
 * It accesses [PEGELONLINE API](https://pegelonline.wsv.de/webservice/guideRestapi) to show water gauge measurements